acid-unit/module-google-tag-manager/README.md

 # About

-A powerful yet flexible, simple and user-friendly Google Tag Manager extension for Magento Open Source and Adobe Commerce.
+A powerful, flexible, and user-friendly Google Tag Manager extension for Magento Open Source & Adobe Commerce.

 Events summary table: